 Your eyes are your window to the world and facilitate learning as well as the appreciation of nature and art.
 They are critical to the performance of everyday tasks and are sensitive enough to detect light emanating from faraway stars.

-Robert Feldman, MD, chair of the Department of Ophthalmology and Visual Science at The University of Texas Health Science Center at Houston (UTHealth) Medical School, and a fellow in the American Academy of Ophthalmology (AAO), says many of the eye injuries he sees during the summer months fall into three categories: the traumatic injuries caused by debris striking eyes; infections tied to people swimming with their soft contacts on; and the routine wear and tear of bright sunlight on the eyes.
+Robert Feldman, M.D., the Richard S. Ruiz, M.D., Distinguished University Chair of the Department of Ophthalmology and Visual Science at The University of Texas Health Science Center at Houston (UTHealth) Medical School, says many of the eye injuries he sees during the summer months fall into three categories: the traumatic injuries caused by debris striking eyes; infections tied to people swimming with their soft contacts on; and the routine wear and tear of bright sunlight on the eyes.

 However, the friend’s expression told a different story when he got a good look at Ortiz’s eye.
 There was a piece of firework lodged in it and blood was on the hand Ortiz was using to cover the eye.
 The eye couldn’t be saved, and Ortiz now has a prosthetic eye in its place.
 “I’m getting used to it little by little,” says Ortiz, who is a store supervisor.

 Ortiz’s eye doctor, Gene Kim, M.D., who, like Feldman, is affiliated with UTHealth, the Robert Cizik Eye Clinic and Memorial Hermann-Texas Medical Center, says he treated “seven or eight” people for firework-related eye injuries just on New Year’s Eve alone.